bobfang1992/personal-blog/content/blog/why-golang/index.md

 # Error handling

 I am not going to say that exception is a wonderful thing, and every language should have them.
 Also `Option` or `Maybe`types have their own pros and cons, and may not be suitable for every scenario.
 But Golang community's choice of using `if err != nil` just seems pretty primitive these days.
-I think the Golang community even tried to compensate the lack of proper error handling by inventing a new coding style, called ["the happy path"]([Go Happy Path: the Unindented Line of Sight | maelvls dev blog](https://maelvls.dev/go-happy-line-of-sight/)).
+I think the Golang community even tried to compensate the lack of proper error handling by inventing a new coding style, called ["the happy path"](https://maelvls.dev/go-happy-line-of-sight/).
 It is a nice try, and maybe to some extend it make sense, but still I would prefer we are not forced to check error codes for every single function call...

 # No default or optional arguments